Mike Yastrzemski Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

+- The 7.6 strikeouts per nine innings put together by the Rockies pitching staff ranks 29th in MLB.

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.19).
+- The Rockies have a 5.19 team ERA that ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to give up 79 total home runs at a clip of 1.3 per game (to rank 24th in the league).
+- The Rockies rank 22nd in baseball in home runs given up (79 total, 1.3 per game).

-- Seabold gets the start for the Rockies, his seventh of the season.
-He is 1-2 with a 5.40 ERA and 32 strikeouts in 41 2/3 innings pitched.
+- Anderson gets the start for the Rockies, his fifth of the season.
+He is 0-0 with a 1.69 ERA and 12 strikeouts in 26 2/3 innings pitched.

-- The right-hander's most recent time out came on Thursday against the Arizona Diamondbacks, when he went 5 1/3 innings, surrendering one earned run while allowing three hits.
+- His most recent time out was on Saturday against the Kansas City Royals, when the right-hander tossed six innings, surrendering two earned runs while allowing four hits.

+- In six games this season, the 35-year-old has a 1.69 ERA and 4 strikeouts per nine innings, while allowing a batting average of .207 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.